wdporter/acim/text/1-the-meaning-of-miracles/readme.md

 :::

 :::tip
 (4) Students of *A Course in Miracles* may … argue that understanding its theory is irrelevant, and that study of the text is a waste of time, clearly ignoring this warning.
-(Wapnick, LDNC, p.610).
+(Wapnick, L.D.N.C., p.610).
 :::

 :::tip